PrajnaAvidya/prompt-shaper/README.md

 {{chapterTitle(chapterIndex="0")}}
 ```

+Strings must be double-quoted, and numbers are unquoted and can contain decimals.

 ## Misc
 Comments are marked with double slashes `// this is a comment` and are removed before rendering.